 Title of the course: NEPTUN-code: Weekly teaching Credit: 4

-The source of renewable RKWMF1ABNE hours: l+cw+lb Exam type: e
+The source of renewable RKWMF2ABNE hours: l+cw+lb Exam type:e

-energies I. (The 2+1+0
+energies II.
+(The 2+1+0

-application of solar
+application of wind

-energy)
+power)

 Course leader: Position: Required preliminary knowledge:

-Lóránt Szabó Dr senior lecturer RKXEL1ABNE
+Lóránt Szabó, Dr. senior lecturer

-a • 1 •

-Basic concepts of energetics.
-Energy chain, energy transformation, efficiency, energy forms, renewable energy sources.
-Historical overview of solar energy utilization.
-Application of solar energy (passive and active methods).
-The operating principles and types of solar collectors and solar.
-The efficiency and the payback time of solar collectors and solar cells.
-Energy analysis of a small domestic solar power plant, depending on the variability of different parameters.
-The advantages and disadvantages of solar power plants.
+Repeating the basic terms of energetics.
+Energy chain, energy transformation, efficiency.
+Possibilities for application of renewable energy sources (sun and wind power).
+Historical overview of wind turbines.
+Types of wind power plants (horizontal, vertical axis).
+The parts and the operation of wind turbines.
+The calculation of the efficiency and the payback time of wind power plants.
+The advantages and disadvantages of wind power plants.